 Where to donate cold weather supplies

-The Upper Valley Haven, located in White River Junction, posted on Facebook that it welcomed donations of warm clothing.
+The Upper Valley Haven, located in White River Junction, has a wish list of needed food, toiletry and other items.

-NH Mutual Aid Relief Fund is also coordinating the distribution of clothing, blankets and other supplies.
+NH Mutual Aid Relief Fund accepts donations of clothing, toiletries and other supplies at drop-off locations around the state.

 How to heat your home safely

-Heating equipment is a leading cause of fire in the state.
+Heating equipment is a leading cause of fire in New Hampshire.
 But there are ways to minimize the threat.

 New Hampshire’s fire marshal recommends keeping anything that can burn at least 3 feet away from heating equipment and turning portable heaters off before leaving the room or going to bed.
 They also urge people not to use an oven to heat their home and never use generators indoors.
 It’s also a good idea to check your fire alarms and carbon monoxide detectors to make sure they're working properly.